 Facility management tasks can be split into two categories; hard FM services and soft FM services.
 Hard FM concerns services such as maintenance and plumbing, whereas Soft FM focuses on services such as cleaning and catering.

-The easiest way to understand the difference between hard FM and soft FM services is to think about facilities management from a people (usage of facilities) and facilities (structure and physical aspects) perspective:
+The easiest way to understand the difference between both services is to think about facilities management from a people (usage of facilities) and facilities (structure and physical aspects) perspective:

 - If the service relates to managing the usage of a facility, it is Soft FM.